k1park/rfxshop/README.md

-if possible, i don't want to change original source. i will only use APIs. but If necessary, perhaps i shall crone code.
+if possible, i don't want to change original source. i will only use APIs. but If necessary, it can be possible to edit a source code.

 below is Projects to be atttached: